Transition of Students With Disabilities to Postsecondary Education: A Guide for High School Educators by the Office for Civil Rights

 Most of the Accommodation Letters I receive recommend extended test time.
 Why is this?

 Students attending the University have a variety of learning and physical disabilities.
 Extended test time is the accommodation most common for students to assist them with their classes.
 For example, a student with a learning disability cannot process information in the same manner as a typical student.
 Therefore, they need additional time to rephrase the questions in a way they can understand and answer.
-A student with a disability affecting motor control of his or her extremities may need additional time to write the answers.
+A student with a disability affecting motor control of their extremities may need additional time to write the answers.

 The results of three studies done on the range of instructional accommodations considered at two and four-year universities found the accommodation that is most widely accepted and easiest to provide is testing under modified conditions.
 Faculty and administrators agree that tests need to reflect students' course mastery, rather than their disability.